dustin-lennon/Stormbot-TCL-Quote-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1284385300

+*	In last commit, forgot a couple close braces that prevented the bead from loading.

 1284385018

 *	Fixed the multiline display when deleting a quote that is multilined.